[Note: for a full schedule of Me2/orchestra rehearsals, please click on the Me2/orchestra tab and scroll down.]

 Me2/orchestra performance at the Woodside Juvenile Rehabilitation Facility

 Me2/ is committed to performing for people who are incarcerated and/or in treatment centers.
 This was our first performance at Woodside.
 See our blog page for more information and reflections on our performances in correctional facilities.

 “La Voce del Violoncello” – CD Release Concert

 Wednesday, August 14 at 7:30 p.m.

 Saint Paul’s Cathedral, Burlington

-We are proud to present Me2/strings’ principal cellist Elinor Frey in this event celebrating the release of her new CD, “La Voce del Violoncello.”
-Join us in the sanctuary of Saint Paul’s Cathedral in downtown Burlington (located on the corner of Pearl & Battery Streets) as Elinor performs selections from the recording, speaks about the origins of the music, and shares her passion for this gorgeous instrument.
+We were proud to present Me2/strings’ principal cellist Elinor Frey in this event celebrating the release of her new CD, “La Voce del Violoncello.”
+Elinor performed selections from the recording, spoke about the origins of the music, and shared her passion for this gorgeous instrument.
 To find out more about Elinor, visit her website: www.ElinorFrey.com.
-For more information contact Me2/ at 802-238-8369.

 “Side-by-Side for Mental Health”